thi-ng/umbrella/README.md

 TypeScript typings.** You can find more details & rationale in issue [#315](https://github.com/thi-ng/umbrella/issues/315).

-As a result, many packages have undergone internal restructuring and now fully support deep-imports (based on declared [export maps](https://docs.skypack.dev/package-authors/package-checks#export-map)), leading to drastically smaller userland bundle sizes.
+As a result (and opportunity), many packages have undergone internal restructuring, some have been split up.
+All are now fully supporting deep-imports (based on declared [export maps](https://docs.skypack.dev/package-authors/package-checks#export-map)), leading to drastically smaller userland bundle sizes.